apache/predictionio/docs/manual/source/demo/textclassification.html.md

 **Note:** We recommend you set your driver memory to `1G` or `2G` as the data size when dealing with text can be very large.

+# Detailed Explanation of DASE

 ## Importing Data

-Follow the Quick Start instructions for importing data.
+In the quick start, email spam classification is used.
+This template can easily be modified for other types text classification.

+If you want to import different sets of data, follow the Quick Start instructions to import data from different files.
 Make sure that the Data Source is modified accordingly to match the `event`, `entityType`, and `properties` fields set for the specific dataset.
 The following section explains this in more detail.

 ## Data Source: Reading Event Data